z1000biker/pythontuludigitalassistant/README.md

-# Chatbot Application Notebook
+# Chatbot Application Notebook using Llama-3.1-Tulu-3-405B

-This repository contains a Jupyter Notebook that implements a chatbot using the Hugging Face Transformers library and Flask.
+This repository contains a Jupyter Notebook that implements a chatbot using the Hugging Face Transformers library, Llama-3.1-Tulu-3-405B and Flask.
 The notebook demonstrates how to set up a web application that allows users to interact with a pre-trained language model.

 ## Overview